Sound, designed

-Our work spans luxury hospitality, high-end residential, arts and culture environments, and selected design-led commercial spaces.
-Recent projects include Porto Arts Club, Dear Darling, Chotto Matte, and a number of private residences across London.
-Each project begins with the same question.
+Our work spans luxury hospitality, high-end residential, and arts and culture, and selected design-led commercial spaces.
+Recent projects include Porto Arts Club, Dear Darling and Chotto Matte, alongside private residences across London.
+Each begins with the same question.
 What should this room feel like, before it is asked to perform?

 From the dancefloor to the design table

 The studio is founded and led by Tariq Ibrahim.
 For over two decades, Tariq did not merely study acoustics in a laboratory.
-He manipulated sound in real time across the globe as an international music producer and DJ.
-This provided a rare and high-pressure education in how acoustic energy dictates human behaviour within physical spaces.
-He understands intimately why a poorly designed room destroys an atmosphere and how precise audio engineering controls the emotional response of an audience.
+He manipulated sound in real time across the globe as an international music producer and DJ, a high-pressure education in how acoustic energy dictates human behaviour within physical spaces.

-Private residences in Chelsea, Fulham, Mayfair & Knightsbridge
+Private residences across Chelsea, Fulham, Mayfair and Knightsbridge.

 The Designer's Guide to Cognitive Load